Erreur32/nginx-proxy-manager-Bash-API/README.md

 ### ❓ Why Was This Done?
 This action was necessary to **remove sensitive data** from the repository's history and ensure better security.

-### 💀 Need Help?
-If you encounter any issues or have questions, feel free to open an **issue** or contact the repository maintainers.
-Thank you for your understanding! 🙌
 🚀 **Stay secure & happy coding!**

 ## Prerequisites